-Nominations are due by July 1st, 2018 and books must be received by July 15, 2018.
+Nominations are due by July 1st, 2018 to Asli Calkivik (email@example.com) and Emma Hutchison (firstname.lastname@example.org).
+Books must be received by July 15, 2018.
 Date of publication is normally determined by copyright date for the first edition of a work.
 Books with a copyright date of 2017 and 2018 are eligible for the 2018 ISA Theory Book Award to be given out at the 2019 annual meeting.
 Current officers of the Theory section and members of the committee are ineligible for the award.

 Emotions underpin how political communities are formed and function.
 Nowhere is this more pronounced than in times of trauma.
 The emotions associated with suffering caused by war, terrorism, natural disasters, famine and poverty can play a pivotal role in shaping communities and orientating their politics.
 This book investigates how ‘affective communities’ emerge after trauma.
 Drawing on several case studies and an unusually broad set of interdisciplinary sources, it examines the role played by representations, from media images to historical narratives and political speeches.
 Representations of traumatic events are crucial because they generate socially embedded emotional meanings which, in turn, enable direct victims and distant witnesses to share the injury, as well as the associated loss, in a manner that affirms a particular notion of collective identity.
 While ensuing political orders often re-establish old patterns, traumatic events can also generate new ’emotional cultures’ that genuinely transform national and transnational communities.